mohitbansal25082006/StudyBuddy/README.md

 ### 🤝 Community Features
 - **Community Feed**: Share educational content and learn from others
 - **Q&A System**: Ask questions and get answers from the community
-- **Collaborative Study Rooms**: Real-time collaboration with other students
 - **Bookmark System**: Save useful posts and content for later

 ### 📅 Calendar Integration